WHAT'S A MEMOIR?

-Curious, compassionate people ask me every week, "What's a memoir?"
+Curious, compassionate, grateful people ask me every week, "What's a memoir?"

 For twenty-five years, I worked as a data architect for multiple large corporations.